How to open an RTF in Safari on macOS

 • How to open documents in Chromebook?

-(Academy) If you are experiencing an issue with opening or accessing .rtf files (or other files) while using a Chromebook, please utilize the following resource to learn how to convert the file. ...
+(Academy) If you are experiencing an issue opening or accessing .rtf files (or other files) on a Chromebook, please use the following resource to learn how to convert the file. ...

 • How to make a audio or video file smaller